Edward Law, 1st Earl of Ellenborough: Background and education

 Ellenborough was the eldest son of Edward Law, 1st Baron Ellenborough, and Anne Towry, daughter of George Towry.
 He was educated at Eton College and St John's College, Cambridge.
+In 1812, he became Chief Clerk of the Court of King's Bench (his father's court), a sinecure which was worth nearly £8,000 a year.
+Owing to the political embarrassment it caused, it was commuted for a life pension in 1838.

 Political career, 1813–1842

 Ellenborough represented the subsequently disfranchised rotten borough of St Michael's, Cornwall, in the House of Commons, until the death of his father in 1818 gave him a seat in the House of Lords.
 In the Duke of Wellington's government of 1828, Ellenborough was made Lord Privy Seal; he also took part in the business of the foreign office, as an unofficial assistant to Wellington, who recognised his talents.
 He hoped to be Foreign Secretary, but had to be content with the presidency of the Board of Control, which he retained until the fall of the ministry in 1830.
 Ellenborough was an active administrator, and took a lively interest in questions of Indian policy.
 The revision of the East India Company's charter was approaching, and he held that the government of India should be transferred directly to the crown.
 He was impressed with the growing importance of a knowledge of central Asia, in the event of a Russian advance towards the Indian frontier, and despatched Alexander Burnes to explore the district.

-Ellenborough subsequently returned to the board of control in Robert Peel's first and second administrations.
+Ellenborough subsequently returned to the Board of Control in Robert Peel's first and second administrations.
 He had only held office for a month on the third occasion when he was appointed by the court of directors to succeed Lord Auckland as Governor-General of India.